 How to Access the Somerville Archives and Special Collections

 The special collections and archives are open to researchers by appointment.
 Normal opening hours are Tuesday, Wednesday and Friday, 10.00am-4.30pm.
-Visitors should address their queries to Dr Anne Manuel (Librarian and Archivist) or Ms Katherine O’Donnell (Assistant Archivist).
+Visitors should address their queries to Sarah Butler (Librarian and Archivist) or Ms Katherine O’Donnell (Assistant Archivist).

-Students are welcome to consult the Archives and Special Collections further to a letter or email of support from their supervisors addressed to the Librarian, Dr Anne Manuel.
+Students are welcome to consult the Archives and Special Collections further to a letter or email of support from their supervisors addressed to the Librarian, Sarah Butler.

 When visiting the archives/special collections, only laptops or pencils may be used for notetaking.
 A limited amount of photography is permitted (no flash) and researchers may also request documents to be scanned (subject to copyright) at a rate of £15 per hour plus VAT, min.
 1 hour.